whisthq/whist/core-ts/README.md

 # Fractal Core Typescript Library

-This project is an internal Fractal library for shared React components, Typescript functions, CSS modules, etc., which are used in various other projects within Fractal.
+This project is an internal Fractal library for shared React components, Typescript functions, CSS modules, etc., which are used in various other projects within the Fractal monorepo.
 If you write TypeScript code that you believe can be reused across various projects, then you should add it to this internal library and use the library within your project, for maximum code reusability.

 ## Development Workflow

-One of the goals of `core-ts` is to extract out common code in the Fractal website and Fractal client application.
-Those code bases are run in a browser environment and setup with Hot Module Reloading, making it easy to save a file and see how your changes work.
+One of the goals of `core-ts` is to extract out common code in the Fractal website and Fractal user-facing application(s).
+Those codebases are run in a browser environment and setup with Hot Module Reloading, making it easy to save a file and see how your changes work.

 Because `core-ts` is decoupled from Electron or Create React App, we need a manual setup so that we can interact with code as we're developing.
 Here's a few ways may want to work, depending on the job you're doing.